cmempalmado/Hangman-Game/README.md

 ## About the App

-This is a simple hangman game that is available to play on your free time.
-This will be the first application I will make after completing the coding bootcamp I enrolled into.
-Please enjoy the game and don't let that rage come into your head if you can't guess the word 😊.
+A simple hangman game that is available for everyone to play.
+Hangman game will be the first application I will be making after completing the coding bootcamp.
+Please enjoy the game and don't let rage overcome yourself if you can't guess the word 😊.

 ## User Story